-The Mission of the King’s College Institutional and Academic Grants (IAG) Office is to facilitate the procurement of external support by assisting the administration and faculty in the identification of private and government funding sources and with the development of grant proposals; documenting and promoting the achievements of those who procure grants; and facilitating the grant compliance process.
+The Mission of the King’s College Institutional and Academic Grants (IAG) Office is to facilitate the procurement of external grants that support the mission of King's College; assist the faculty and administration in the identification of private and government funding sources; develop and submit grant proposals; facilitate the grant compliance process; and document and promote the achievements of those who procure grants.

-Sponsored Agreements are grants, contracts, and other agreements under which King’s College faculty members performs research and development, training, and other sponsored work, as initiated by the faculty member.
+Sponsored Agreements are grants, contracts, and other agreements under which King’s College faculty members, acting as Principal Investigators/Project Directors, performs research and development, training, and other sponsored work, as initiated by the faculty member.
 Faculty members are responsible and accountable to King’s College officials for the proper conduct of the project, compliance with policies, and the use of funds in accordance with King’s College and sponsor entity guidelines.

 Resources and Services of IAG Office Include: